magica11y/magica11y/README.md

 const disableAnimations = motionPreference === motionPreferences.REDUCE;
 ```

-The `motionPreferences` object contains all the possible values supported by the [`'prefers-reduce-motion'`](https://drafts.csswg.org/mediaqueries-5/#prefers-reduced-motion) media query.
+The `motionPreferences` object contains all the possible values supported by the `'prefers-reduce-motion'` media query.
 The table below summarizes them.

 | Return value                      | Media query value                                                                                               |
 | --------------------------------- | --------------------------------------------------------------------------------------------------------------- |
 | `motionPreferences.NO_PREFERENCE` | [`'no-preference'`](https://drafts.csswg.org/mediaqueries-5/#valdef-media-prefers-reduced-motion-no-preference) |
 | `motionPreferences.REDUCE`        | [`'reduce'`](https://drafts.csswg.org/mediaqueries-5/#valdef-media-prefers-reduced-motion-reduce)               |
 | `null`                            | Preference could not be determined.                                                                             |

-#### ☔️ Typechecking

 You can import the [Flow](https://flow.org) types from the provided [libdefs](https://flow.org/en/docs/libdefs) in `/lib`…